 Join ASU classes as a nondegree student

-If you’re ready to enroll as a nondegree-seeking student, take a moment to learn more about the admission requirements and application process.
+If you’re ready to enroll in online courses as a nondegree-seeking student, take a moment to learn more about the admission requirements and application process.
 ASU Online welcomes various types of nondegree students, including:

 - Undergraduate or graduate students, who want to take individual courses instead of pursuing a full degree program.